visgl/deck.gl/docs/custom-layers.md

 applications.
 So it makes sense to carefully consider what properties your layer should offer.

-You also need to define the default values of your properties.
+You also need to define the default values of the layer's properties.

 The most efficient method of doing this is to define a static `defaultProps` member on your layer class.